UNB/ CS/ David Bremner/ tags/ git

 2. What's different?

-3. Key point, how are marks assigned for the lab we're just starting?
+3. Key point, how are labs evaluated?

 Software Setup